 Ahmed Eldawy is an Assistant Professor in Computer Science at the University of California Riverside.
 His research interests lie in the broad area of databases with a focus on big data management and spatial data processing.
 Ahmed is the main inventor of SpatialHadoop, the most comprehensive open source system for big spatial data management.
 Ahmed has many collaborators in industrial research labs including Microsoft Research and IBM Watson.
 He was awarded the Quality Metrics Fellowship in 2016, Doctoral Dissertation Fellowship in 2015, and Best Poster Runner-up award in ICDE 2014.
+His work is supported by the National Science Foundation (NSF) and the US Department of Agriculture (USDA).

 - 08-16-2019: Presenting a paper and a demo in VLDB 2019